SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ![Dialog with all references of the managed aspect](assets/Editor-GoToReferences.png)

 The actual strings seem to be fetched from a resource bundle that is addressed with a `{i18n>...}` key.
 See the [localization guide](https://cap.cloud.sap/docs/guides/i18n) for how this works.

-Same holds true for the `CodeList` aspect, which provides the `Name` label.

 </details>